KOTOR-Community-Portal/mod-builds/README.md

 # Mod Builds

-This repository is used for development and support of the [KOTOR Community mod builds](https://kotor.neocities.org/modding/mod_builds/).
+This repository is used for development and support of the [KOTOR Community Mod Builds](https://kotor.neocities.org/modding/mod_builds/).

 If you are looking to install mods, <ins>**PLEASE FOLLOW THE INSTRUCTIONS ON THE WEBSITE**</ins>.
 This repository often contains content which is still under active development and untested.